CPK Insurance

 • West Virginia businesses with 1+ employees are generally required to carry workers' compensation; sole proprietors and partners are listed exemptions, so ownership structure affects what is needed before a quote is finalized.

-• West Virginia requires businesses to maintain proof of general liability coverage for most commercial leases, so art consultants leasing office or meeting space may need to show evidence of liability coverage.
+• Most commercial leases in West Virginia require proof of general liability coverage, so art consultants leasing office or meeting space may need to show evidence of liability coverage.

 • Commercial auto minimum liability in West Virginia is $25,000/$50,000/$25,000; if an art consultant uses a vehicle for client visits or transport, the policy should meet those minimums.